Sustainable Finance Disclosure Regulation

 In addition, Harrison Street recognizes that incorporating the feedback of its stakeholders is vital to delivering superior investment strategies and a focused ESG strategy.
 The Firm regularly engages with employees, investors, third-party operators, joint venture partners, tenants/residents, lenders, and consultants to understand priorities and concerns.
 Forums for engagement include the annual investor conference and advisory board meetings for each fund, annual operating partner sector-specific conferences, quarterly investor webinars, satisfaction surveys, and a materiality survey conducted at least every three years.
 Ad hoc feedback from industry conferences, one-on-one calls, industry trade magazines, and webinars is also integrated into materiality assessments.

 As mentioned above, stakeholder feedback is critical to the ESG initiative and is collected at least every three years to update the Firm’s priority list of most material ESG issues, including sustainability impacts and indicators.
-In addition, annually the Firm updates and publishes its ESG policy to reflect changes or enhancements to the ESG policy, if warranted, due to changes in stakeholder demands.

 Reference to international standards